rakutentech/engineering-blog/content/post/rds-automating-designer-to-developer-handoff/index.md

 }
 ```

-**4.** Download the assets, process if needed, and import into the development project.
+**4.** Download the assets, process if needed, and import them into the development project.

 - For iOS, the image assets and color styles are automatically added to the \*.xcassets folder.
   [![xcode_assets](./images/xcode_assets.png)](./images/automating-code-and-asset-generation-from/xcode_assets.png)